kixpone/sketch-tool/README.md

 Technically this means you could use **any** fullscreened video that pauses when you click on the screen, but that would be going against the intended perpose of this project.
 It's only for ponies.

+If you want to change the time it waits between pausing or the time it pauses for you to draw, open sketch.py and change the value of 'sketch_time' and 'draw_time' to your desired time in seconds.
+The default is pretty quick like I like, but you won't be getting much detail in.

 ## installation
 You'll need to have python installed and the PyUserInput python library installed.